PetePriority/chicony-ir-toggle/README.md

 # chicony-ir-toggle
-This project aims to control the IR emitters of windows hello enabled IR cameras under Linux
+This project aims to control the IR emitters of windows hello enabled IR cameras under Linux.
+See https://github.com/boltgolt/howdy/issues/269 for a discussion and background about the methods used.

 ## Installation